alexmon1989/russia_ddos/README.md

 #### Directly with Python.

-Ensure you have Python 3 installed.
+Ensure you have Python 3.9 or better installed.
 Then clone this repo and run DRipper.py with params you need

 ```bash
 git clone https://github.com/alexmon1989/russia_ddos.git